Elite Pro Training Method

 Adversity Causes Some To Break; Others To Break Records. ” William Arthur Ward

-We believe Individual training should be fun and enjoyable.
-We tend to associate individual training with monotonous drills and lengthy explanations coaches, but not at Uhuru!
+We believe that individual training should be an enjoyable experience.
+Often, people link individual training with tedious drills and long-winded explanations from coaches, but that's not the case at Uhuru!

 Elite Training Phases